Religion, Philosophy and Ethics BA (Hons)

 The questions ‘what does it mean to be human?’ and ‘what is justice?’ have inspired philosophers and influenced the development of religious and ethical thought throughout history.
 This course will introduce you to some of the most important topics in religion, philosophy and ethics and give you a full understanding of their historical and contemporary contexts.

-94% of Religion, Philosophy and Ethics students were satisfied with their course.
+96% of Religion, Theology and Philosophy students were satisfied with their course.
 This is the 5th highest in the country out of participating English universities for our subject.
 (National Student Survey 2020)

-94% of Religion, Philosophy and Ethics students thought that their course was intellectually stimulating.
+94% of Religion, Theology and Philosophy students thought that their course was intellectually stimulating.
 (National Student Survey 2020)

 - UCAS Code – VV65